Aadit3003/fst-noun-verb-sw-so/README.md

   * lexical.txt - The lexical forms of 452 Swahili words (52 Nouns and 400 Verbs)
   * morphemic.txt - The morpheme (boundaries indicated) of these 452 Swahili words (output of the LEXC script)
   * surface.txt - The surface forms of the 452 Swahili words (output of the FOMA script)
+* utilities
+  * diff.py - Python program to compare txt files (line by line) and report differences